paulsinclair51/briteTest/docs/Contributor_Guide.md

 request requirements.

-Contributors should read this document before submitting changes to ensure consistency across the codebase and documentation.
+Contributors should read this document before submitting changes to ensure consistency across the code and documentation.
 </details>

 <details>